A Screenwriting Salary – how much do scribes REALLY earn?

 You’re probably aged between twenty-two and thirty-five.

-You’ve graduated from the NFTS, or studied screenwriting at university after school or as a mature student (the studying and screenwriting-to-order with professional feedback being far important than the qualification itself).
+You’ve graduated from film school, studied screenwriting at college after school or as a mature student (the studying and screenwriting-to-order with professional feedback being far important than the qualification itself).

 You should have graduated with at least one saleable feature-length screenplay (if not, you’ll regret it).
 If you’re smart, you’ll have asked an intelligent and pertinent question of every agent who came to give your student group a guest talk, sourced their email address and sent them a short but mesmerizingly clever email while you were still a student – something that would guarantee they remembered you eighteen months later.